 John and Lorian Roethlein conceived the Payson Farmers Market at the end of 2008 and opened July 4th, 2009 as a way to make a difference in their community.
 It’s created a gathering place in Payson where people can meet their friends, and it expands the availability of fresh local food in our community.

-Starting with 12 vendors in the Community Presbyterian Church parking lot and now entering our 11th season with a prominent Beeline Hwy location and tripling in size, we’re thrilled to say all areas of the market are going very, very well.
+Starting with 12 vendors in the Community Presbyterian Church parking lot and now entering our 15th season with a prominent Beeline Hwy location and having 50 vendors, we’re thrilled to say all areas of the market are going very, very well.
 Here are some of the results so far…

 • Fresh, local, organically grown food is available to the 20,000 Rim Country residents and the many visitors traveling through town.

 • We’re a USDA sponsored Farmers Market offering the SNAP Supplemental Nutrition Assistance Program, Seniors Farmers Market Nutrition Program (SFMNP), and WIC (Woman, Infants and Children) nutrition program certified, giving low income residents access to fresh, local grown produce